danfercf1/docker-examples/README.md

 The example is to raise up the wordpress service using environment variables to setup the DB access and it uses `xdebug` also, it's in order to debug the wordpress project.

-The service in the docker compose file are:
+The services in the docker compose file are:

 * db: MySql server, it uses mysql version 5.7 and has a persistent volume in `db-data` folder.
 * phpmyadmin: PHP my admin service, it is for access to the DB it was configured in `8090` port